How do I know you are you?

 Producing fruit is the crowning achievement of a plant.
 But there is a lot of growth and maturing that goes on inside and under the plant before anything begins to show outwardly.
 An olive tree can take up to 12 years to produce its first fruit.
 In the beginning it puts most of its effort and energy into to putting down deep, strong roots.
 Later it works on the visible growth aboveground.
 That’s the part of you that others see.
 And finally, you produce fruit.

 This is the outward expression of all you’ve learned with temperance and restraint in order to act Christ-like.
 22 But the fruit of the Spirit is love, joy, peace, kindness, goodness, faithfulness, 23 gentleness and self-control.
 (Galatians 5:22-23) That can be a long journey, but one of excitement and the joy of discovery as the Holy Spirt guides you and mentors you.
 Do you need to wait until you are a mature Christian before you share?
 Not practical or productive.
 But, no one can dispute your “aha” moment.
-Your story of redemption can have a much greater impact on someone than sharing a hundred verses of the bible.
+Your story of redemption can have greater impact on someone than sharing a hundred verses of the bible.
 Most people can relate to one’s life-struggles, and who doesn’t love a story with a happy ending?

 Life should not be a race, it’s a journey.
 A journey of discovery, as you explore your relationship with your Father in Heaven, the Holy Spirit, and your new brothers and sisters in Christ.
 Don’t neglect building those relationships.

 Oh, and my missing wallet?
-Even though the China cabinet, the little table and the entire house was gone, they found my wallet and Laurie’s purse in the yard, twenty feet from where the house once stood.
+Even though the China cabinet, the little table and the entire rest house was gone, they found my wallet and Laurie’s purse in the yard, twenty feet from where the house once stood.
 God knew we’d need our identification and credit cards in the weeks to come but first He wanted to teach us something.

 May the grace of the Lord and the peace that surpasses all understanding be with you always.